The low-down Hide

 In recession events, companies switch from growth to survival mode.
 Investors deploy capital with extreme caution.
 The talent wars of the past few years and the abundant capital in tech sent compensation packages spiralling upwards.
 Now, expensive and expendable staff are the first outgoing to go.

 Layoff season has officially reached Australian shores, and no industry is safe.
-Employees of Healthcare tech firm Eucalyptus, BNPL provider Brighte, grocery delivery startup VOLY, and crypto exchange BANXA are among the casualties.
+Employees of Healthcare tech firm Eucalyptus, BNPL provider Brighte, grocery delivery startup VOLY, crypto exchange BANXA and ‘link in bio’ platform Linktree are among the casualties.

 Envato has shed 100 of its 600-strong team.
 It’s not a move based on past performance – Envato posted a 14% rise in FY21 revenue, and a 76% rise in operating profit.
 It’s a direct response to CEO Hichame Assi’s predictions of a “more challenged” macroenvironment in the coming months.